Insuring Your Honeymoon

 The most comprehensive travel insurance plans include Trip Cancellation, Trip Interruption, Trip Delay, Primary Emergency Medical coverage, and Medical Evacuation coverage.
 Trawick International is one of the few travel insurance providers that treats COVID-19 the same as any other sickness.

-We also offer the hard-to-find and rarely available Cancel for Any Reason (CFAR) option.
-CFAR provides reimbursement for up to 75% of the prepaid, non-refundable, forfeited payments you paid for your trip if you cancel your trip for any reason not otherwise covered by this policy up to two days before your trip is to begin.
+We also offer Cancel For Any Reason (CFAR) coverage.
+CFAR provides reimbursement for up to 75% of the prepaid, non-refundable, forfeited payments made for your trip if you cancel your trip for any reason not otherwise covered by the base plan, up to two days before your trip is to begin.
 CFAR must be purchased with the initial policy and within 21 days of the initial trip deposit date, and the full, nonrefundable trip cost is insured.
 This option is not available in all states.

-For example, if you booked your honeymoon and didn’t get married or just didn't feel comfortable traveling and wanted to cancel the trip, the CFAR benefit would reimburse you 75% of prepaid expenses as long you cancel two days before your trip.
+For example, if you booked your honeymoon and didn’t get married or just didn't feel comfortable traveling and wanted to cancel the trip, a trip cancellation plan on its own would not reimburse you based on those reasons.
+However, if you have CFAR, you could be reimbursed up to 75% of prepaid expenses, as long you cancel at least two days before your trip.

 When should you buy travel insurance?

-To maximize your benefits, you should insure your trip within 21 days of the initial trip deposit, and include all prepaid, nonrefundable trip costs.
-You can still purchase travel insurance after the 21 day period but you may not be eligible for time-sensitive benefits such as Cancel For Any Reason or Financial Default.
+To maximize your benefits, you should plan to insure your trip as soon as you book your trip, within 21 days of the initial trip deposit, and include all prepaid, nonrefundable trip costs.
+You can still purchase travel insurance up until the day before you leave for your trip, but after the 21-day period you may not be eligible for time-sensitive benefits such as Cancel For Any Reason or Financial Default.

 How much does travel insurance cost?